Have you heard about Audible Plus?

 Have you tried out Audible Plus yet?
 I’d love to hear what you think – good or bad!

-If you liked this post, you might like these posts too:
+If you liked this post about how audible plus works, you might like these posts too:

 - How to share an Audible book with a friend